Driving While Intoxicated (DWI) for Adults

 If you are 21 years of age or older at the time of the violation and convicted of Driving While Intoxicated (DWI), a court may require one or all of the following:

-- Attend an Alcohol Education Program.
+- Complete an Alcohol Education Program.
 This can include:

 - Serve a Driver license suspension for a period not to exceed two years and pay a $100 Reinstatement fee, in addition to paying any other outstanding fees;